schanjr/algorithms/readme.md

-# A Repository of Algorithms and Its Implementations
+# A Collection of Algorithms and Data Structures

 ![image info](./assets/bigOCheatSheet.png)